DJDevon3/Arduino/Adafruit NRF52840 Feather Sense/README.md

   ![](https://github.com/DJDevon3/Arduino/blob/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_BLE_Weatherstation.jpg)

    # BLE Timestamp Indoor Weather Station with SD Card Wallpaper
    Same sketch as the BLE Timestamp Indoor Weather Station except this one integrates the SD Card function of the 3.5" TFT Featherwing.
 Sets a wallpaper background image first then fills in weatherstation text over it.
 I've left some correctly formatted 320x480 24-Bit formatted BMP wallpapers in the repository.
 Wallpapers are named: astral, grdark, horizon, ocean, purbokeh, sunrise, and texdark.

-There is a problem with characters requiring a black background to be correctly updated.
-To my knowledge that issue is due to the Adafruit GFX or HX8357 TFT library.
+   There is a problem with characters requiring updates to require a black background to be correctly updated.
+This issue cannot be seen if you use a solid color black background, however if you add a wallpaper the issue becomes extremely obvious.
+To my knowledge that issue is within the Adafruit GFX or HX8357 TFT library.

   ![](https://github.com/DJDevon3/Arduino/blob/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_BLE_Weatherstation_Character_BGColor.jpg)